glatsa/beautiful-jekyll/Portfolio.md

 ## R Project #2:
 ###    &nbsp;&nbsp;&nbsp;&nbsp; Denver Airport Flight Departure Analysis
-* Analyzed 230,000 fights departing from Denver to understand departure & delay trends (obtained from the [FAA])
+* Analyzed 230,000 fights departing from Denver to understand departure and delay trends (obtained from [FAA])
-* Created the below map weighting each line based upon the number of flights
+* Created map (see below) weighting each line based upon the number of flights
-* Created 3 Multi-Demensional Vizualizations, to show performace for factors of Season, Airline, Destination, and Time of Day.
+* Created three Multi-Dimensional Visualizations to show performance for four factors: season, airline, destination, and time
 * See Code for [Flight Departure Analysis]
 * See the Presentation about the [Denver Airport]